materialsvirtuallab/nano266/labs/lab1/README.md

 # Q3 (25 points): Geometry optimization and energy of NH<sub>3</sub>

-The geommetry of ammonia is somewhat more complex, so we have provided an `NH3.nw` file.
+The geometry of ammonia is somewhat more complex, so we have provided an `NH3.nw` file.
 Perform the same calculation as in Q1.

 For NH<sub>3</sub>, record down the final N-H bond lengths, and also, calculate